elmtree-askmo/cloudcannon-app/content/learn/chemistry/how-do-nonpolar-molecules-behave-in-water-and-why.md

 url: /learn/chemistry/questions/how-do-nonpolar-molecules-behave-in-water-and-why
 score: -1.0
 related_article1:
-    id: 167313
+    id: 167323
-    title: Why is water considered an excellent solvent for ionic compounds and polar molecules?
+    title: >-
+        Why are hydrocarbons considered nonpolar, and how does this affect their solubility in water?
     subject: Chemistry
-    url: /learn/chemistry/questions/why-is-water-considered-an-excellent-solvent-for-ionic-compounds-and-polar-molecules
+    url: /learn/chemistry/questions/why-are-hydrocarbons-considered-nonpolar-and-how-does-this-affect-their-solubility-in-water
 related_article2:
-    id: 167312
+    id: 167323
-    title: How do hydrogen bonds contribute to the cohesion and adhesion properties of water?
+    title: >-
+        Why are hydrocarbons considered nonpolar, and how does this affect their solubility in water?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-hydrogen-bonds-contribute-to-the-cohesion-and-adhesion-properties-of-water
+    url: /learn/chemistry/questions/why-are-hydrocarbons-considered-nonpolar-and-how-does-this-affect-their-solubility-in-water
 related_article3:
-    id: 167318
+    id: 167319
-    title: What effect do acids have on the concentration of hydrogen ions in a solution?
+    title: >-
+        How do buffers help maintain pH stability in biological systems?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-effect-do-acids-have-on-the-concentration-of-hydrogen-ions-in-a-solution
+    url: /learn/chemistry/questions/how-do-buffers-help-maintain-ph-stability-in-biological-systems
 related_article4:
+    id: 167319
+    title: >-
+        How do buffers help maintain pH stability in biological systems?
+    subject: Chemistry
+    url: /learn/chemistry/questions/how-do-buffers-help-maintain-ph-stability-in-biological-systems
+related_article5:
     id: 167311
+    title: >-
-    title: What type of bond is responsible for the partial charges in a water molecule?
+        What type of bond is responsible for the partial charges in a water molecule?
     subject: Chemistry
     url: /learn/chemistry/questions/what-type-of-bond-is-responsible-for-the-partial-charges-in-a-water-molecule
-related_article5:
-    id: 167314
-    title: What causes the formation of a meniscus in a container of water?
-    subject: Chemistry
-    url: /learn/chemistry/questions/what-causes-the-formation-of-a-meniscus-in-a-container-of-water
 ---

 &nbsp;